Graham is a former chef and food stylist with a passion for all things food-related. She has also never been known to decline dessert.

 - 1/4 cup mixed fresh herbs, finely minced

 - pinch of salt (can be omitted)

 5. Individual Nutella Jars

 I recently made a few glass jars of homemade Nutella for some friends.
-A few told me they spread it on toast another friend said she just ate it with a spoon.
+A few told me they spread it on toast; another friend said she just ate it with a spoon.

-Like the freezer jam and compound butter, the homemade Nutella will last in your freezer for several months.
+Like the freezer jam and compound butter, homemade Nutella will last in your freezer for several months.

 I covered the top of my Nutella with a parchment circle.
 You could also cut a circle from a paper bag and do the same.
-Wrap a ribbon around the entire votive holder to secure.
+Wrap a ribbon around the entire votive holder to secure it.
 You could also wrap the whole thing in plastic wrap.
 It won't last long once you've given it away.
 Your friends are going to want more.

 6. Individual Crudité

 Rather than serve a large platter of raw vegetables with dip, try serving an individual glass to each guest.
 Spoon the dip into the bottom of each glass.
-Cut short strips of vegetables, such as carrots, celery, asparagus and daikon radish.
+Cut short strips of vegetables, such as carrots, celery, asparagus and daikon radishes.
 Stand the strips in the glass and top each one with a small broccoli floret.

 By making your crudité this way, you could also make a few different dips and offer your guests a selection.